 A second career switch was forced on him when his wife Cisca was diagnosed with cancer and needed his care, until she died in 1996.
 After a number of years of unemployment and odd jobs such as dog trainer, he became a high school physics teacher.
 After his retirement in 2005 he settled with his second wife José in a quiet town in Belgium, just south of Eindhoven.
 Here fate struck again: José died of breast cancer in 2017.

 As a lifelong singer in both church and oratoria choirs, he is interested in ritual/ceremony and in church music, although he has no formal musical training and does not consider himself (anymore) religious.
 He is currently bass singer in the Capella Vesperale Eindhoven and enjoys making arrangements of settings for the Preces and Responses for the Dutch language and finding appropriate chants for the psalms (in Dutch) in evensong.
-Because of his interest in Anglican chanting he started after his retirement to collect Anglican Chants and did set up the website anglicanchant.nl.
-The underlying database now has over 28.000 references for over 9.000 unique chants (as of Sept.
-1, 2019).
-The singing and his other hobby, walking and training with his dogs, give him enough time away from the computer.
+Because of his interest in Anglican chanting he started after his retirement to collect Anglican Chants and did set up the website www.anglicanchant.nl.
+The underlying database now has over 33.500 references for over 10.000 unique chants (as of Feb.
+1, 2021).
+The singing and his other hobbies, playing the recorder and walking with his dogs, give him enough time away from the computer.